SnowyMouse/invader/README.md

   -S --set <key> <val>         Set the value at the given key to the given
                                value.
   -t --tags <dir>              Use the specified tags directory.
+  -V --verify-checksum         Verify that the checksum in the header is
+                               correct and print the result.
 ```

 ### invader-edit-qt